BMugi/Morse-code/README.md

 # Morse-code
 This program converts text to Morse code and decodes Morse code to text, as well as allowing you to translate files.
 It also includes a little game.
+A documentation is attached.